wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/investigate.md

 |  SessionId | Session ID helps to differentiate attacker actions vs. day-to-day user activities on the same account (in the case of a compromised account)  |
 |  UserId |  UPN of the user reading the message |

 The following PowerShell command helps determine the context for the sync activity.
-Substitute the values for EndDate, StartDate, and Identity with what is appropriate for your situation.
+Substitute the values for `EndDate`, `StartDate`, and `Identity` with what is appropriate for your situation.

 ```PowerShell
 Search-MailboxAuditLog -Identity meganb -StartDate 05/13/2020 -EndDate 05/14/2020 -ShowDetails -Operations MailltemsAccessed -ResultSize 2000 | Select LastAccessed, Operation, ClientIPAddress, ClientInfoString